mylenetu/poh-buy-me-matcha/README.md

 DApp permitting **humans** to buy me a matcha.

-**In order to sumbit transaction, the sender must solve a hCaptcha to proof their humanity.**
+**In order to submit transaction, the sender must solve a hCaptcha to proof their humanity.**

 ## Live demo